container-storage-interface/spec/spec.md

 }

 message GetCapacityResponse {
-  // The available capacity of the storage that can be used to
+  // The available capacity, in bytes, of the storage that can be used
-  // provision volumes.
+  // to provision volumes.
 If `volume_capabilities` or `parameters` is
   // specified in the request, the Plugin SHALL take those into
   // consideration when calculating the available capacity of the
   // storage.
 This field is REQUIRED.